minhhoangbui/minhhoangbui.github.io/_posts/2022-12-24-object-detection.md

 Furthermore, they also try to leverage other techniques like data augmentation to boost the performance of YOLO.

 Other than that, I haven't seen any improvement of architecture for the last couple of years.
 Let's see any progresses to be made in this area in the future.
 I've heard about `Nano-Dets` and the use of `Transformer` but it's for another day.

+## In practice

+Choosing a detector depends more on your constraints than on benchmark numbers.
+If you need real-time inference on edge hardware, a single-stage anchor-free model like YOLOX or FCOS is a strong starting point.
+If accuracy matters more than speed and you have GPU headroom, a two-stage detector like Faster R-CNN with a strong backbone will serve you well.
+Either way, the concepts here — anchor design, feature pyramids, NMS — will reappear in almost every modern detection system you encounter.